murthy-vmware/acme-fitness-store/09-hol-3-configure-spring-cloud-gateway/README.md

 ![An image of the ACME Fitness Store Application homepage](media/homepage.png)

 Explore the application, but notice that not everything is functioning yet.
-Continue on to Unit 2 to configure Single Sign On to enable the rest of the functionality.
+Continue on to next section to configure Single Sign On to enable the rest of the functionality.

-### Explore the API using API Portal
+## 2. Explore the API using API Portal

 Assign an endpoint to API Portal and open it in a browser: